TheFifthRider/simply-roleplaying-webapp/docs/gameplay/basic_actions.md

 ## <i class="fa-solid fa-gears"></i> Make progress (on something big)

-If you're trying to do something and you can't do it in just one test, your GM may say that the goal of your test is to fill a [progress meter](../running_the_game/creating_tests.md#progress-meters) in how close the task is to being done!
+If you're trying to do something and you can't do it in just one test, your GM may say that the goal of your test is to fill a [progress bar](../running_the_game/creating_tests.md#progress-bar) in how close the task is to being done!

-When you test an attribute to **fill a progress meter**, fill it by the amount that you rolled!
+When you test an attribute to **fill a progress bar**, fill it by the amount that you rolled!

 ## <i class="fa-solid fa-person-walking"></i> Move